PrimeTimeTran/next-blog/data/blog/dynamic-programming.md

 Space = O(m)

-### Howsum
+### How Sum

-Write a function `howSum(targetSum, nums)` that takes inn a targetSum and an array of numbers as arguments.
+Write a function `howSum(targetSum, nums)` that takes in a targetSum and an array of numbers as arguments.

 The function should return an array containing any combination of elements that add up to exactly the targetSum.
 If there is no combination that adds up to the targetSum, then return null.